|

 During busy hours, I may not be able to explain more about

-the puppy, know more about his or her feeding, exercise and and
+more about his or her feeding, exercise and and housing

 In

-shop operator who sells the puppies.
-The new owner is sold
+the pet shop operator who sells the puppies.
+The new

-either 4 pieces of fences to form a playpen (puppy pen, exercise
+owner is sold either 4 pieces of fences to form a playpen

-confine the puppy inside the playpen lined with 100%
+to confine the puppy inside the playpen lined with

-newspapers or newspapers plus puppy bed.
-Just confine the
+100% newspapers or newspapers plus puppy bed.
+Just

-sorry for the puppy being caged up.
-The puppy's whining or
+so sorry for the puppy being caged up.
+The puppy's whining

-barking non-stop make them release the puppy from confinement.
+or barking non-stop make them release the puppy from

 So, they let the puppy out to roam around the apartment.